Higher-order Topological Anderson Insulators: Higher-order topological Anderson insulators

 In Fig.~\ref{fig1}(b), we plot the topological invariant $P$ as the disorder magnitude increases.
 We see that $P$ suddenly jumps to $1$ when $W\approx 2.1$, indicating the occurrence of a topological phase transition. $P$ remains quantized to be $1$ until $W>3.5$, where it begins decreasing continuously.
-This regime corresponds to the Griffiths phase where topologically trivial and nontrivial sample configurations coexist~\cite{SM}.
+This regime corresponds to the Griffiths phase where topologically trivial and nontrivial sample configurations coexist (see Appendix E).
 When $W> 6$, $P$ vanishes, showing that the system reenters into a trivial phase.
-To further identify that the induced topological phase is a higher-order topological phase, we calculate the quadrupole moment, which can be used as a topological invariant since its quantization is protected by chiral symmetry~\cite{SM}.
-Figure~\ref{fig1}(b) shows that the quadrupole moment qualitatively agrees with the results of $P$.
-Yet, conspicuous discrepancy can be observed.
-The quadrupole moment over many samples is not quantized to $0.5$ in the regime where $P=1$ and the Griffiths regime is much larger.
-We attribute this to the finite-size effects~\cite{footnote1}.